Urinary tract infection (UTI)

 - wetting during the day when previously dry

-Babies and young children can't tell you about their discomfort on doing wee and you may not notice them going more frequently.
+Babies and young children can't tell you about their discomfort when doing a wee and you may not notice them going more frequently.
 Signs of a UTI in babies and young children can include:

 - fever (with no obvious cause such as a rash or cough)